wdalmut/upcloo-web-framework/docs/controllers.rst

         }
     }

-Controllers and actions are mapped thank to the ``TreeRouteStack`` as you can see in the :doc:`getting-started` section.
+Controllers and actions are mapped thanks to the ``TreeRouteStack`` as you can see in the :doc:`getting-started` section.

 Interact with the event data